jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 CRDTs are a family of data structures that are designed to be replicated across multiple computers without needing to worry about conflicts when people write data to the same place.
 If you've ever had to deal with a nasty `git` merge conflict, you know how painful these can be to resolve.

 CRDTs mathematically guarantee that an application can *safely* update their local state without needing to coordinate with all of its peers.
-By avoiding the extra coordination overhead, they have very good latency properties and work well in scenarios where real-time collaboration is needed (e.g. text editing, presence, chat, etc.).
+By avoiding the extra coordination overhead, they have very good latency properties and work well in scenarios where real-time [[thoughts/collaborative software|collaboration]] is needed (e.g. text editing, presence, chat, etc.).

 Over the past few years, really cool open source CRDT libraries like [Automerge](https://github.com/automerge) and [Yjs](https://github.com/yjs/yjs) have emerged that enable developers to easily add these replicated data types to their own applications.
 Their support for JSON means that most web-applications can just plug-and-play, enabling collaborative experiences to be created easily.